DockYard-Academy/curriculum/removed_content.md

 :erts_debug.same([1], [1])
 ```

-We can however, prove that a shallow copy of some data structure is the same underlaying data.
+We can however, prove that a shallow copy of some data structure is the same underlying data.
 Here we can prove that when two variables contain the matching non-immediate values they are not the
 same data structure.